ltb-project/ppm/README.md

 - it has 4 character classes validated : upper, lower, special, and myClass
 - it has no character among .?,
 - it has at least one character among : or )
-- there is no size constraint (maxLength of 0)

 but it won't work for the user uid=John Cowlevel,ou=people,cn=example,cn=com, because the token "Cowlevel" from his RDN exists in the password (case insensitive).

 Logs
 ----